When & where

 Should you wish to book a vehicle for hire, we will request a deposit of £100.
 Once your deposit has reached us, your booking will be confirmed and the vehicle you choose will be reserved in your name and other people will not then be able to make a booking against it.

 This vehicle will be the one which comes on the day.
 It is very rare to have to offer a substitute from our vintage fleet and in such circumstances we would contact you first.

 Full payment will be required 14 days before the hire date.
 Invoices are provided and include different payment options.

 If you later decide that you would like a different type of vehicle to the one you have booked, we will normally do our best to oblige.
 However, this becomes more difficult to arrange as your hire date approaches.
 The more notice you can give, the better.

 Should you decide to cancel the booking, the deposit is usually non-refundable.
-In circumstances where we cannot proceed with the hire, you would receive a full refund.
+However, our Covid refund promise means that if you book with us and subsequently have to cancel due to Covid, you will receive a no quibble full refund.
+In circumstances where Southcoast Motor Services are unable to proceed with your hire, you will receive a full refund.

 Epsom Derby & Goodwood Revival